-- 1. Using effective posture and breathing techniques, develop a vocal range of two octaves. - 2.
-Demonstrate mastery of performance practices appropriate to specific vocal genres, including specific approaches to phrasing, dynamics, and diction. - 3.
-Demonstrate presentation and characterization skills in the context of live performance. - 4.
-Demonstrate the ability to carry a vocal part in a duet.
+- 1. Demonstrate mastery of performance practices appropriate to specific vocal genres, including specific approaches to phrasing, dynamics, and diction. - 2.
+Through an analysis of song structure and lyrics, create and convey convincing presentation and characterization in the context of live performance. - 3.
+Demonstrate the ability to carry a vocal part in a vocal quartet. - 4.
+Demonstrate mastery of the international phonetic alphabet (IPA).